as-shahriar/critbooks/README.md

 Web Programming with Python and JavaScript

-It is a book review and rating website.
+It is a book review and rating website using Flask and Postgres.
 You can find more than 4999 books with exclusive reviews and ratings.
 Also you can find ratings from a lot of readers through [goodreads](https://goodreads.com).

 ### Installation